International Arbitration

 Arbitration is suited for complex disputes and diversified sectors such as energy, aeronautics, technology, engineering, construction, telecommunications, financial services, pharmaceuticals and many more.

-Being assisted in recognition and enforcement proceedings as well as proceedings for setting-aside arbitral awards
+Being assisted in recognition and enforcement proceedings as well as proceedings dealing with setting-aside applications of arbitral awards

 Although arbitration is a private justice system, local courts exercise a limited control ex-post facto as part of the recognition and enforcement of awards or in setting-aside proceedings.